lifebits/weather/README.md

 # weather - angular single page app
-*Based on API openweathermap and timezonedb*
+*Used API openweathermap and timezonedb*

-Dev Tools: ES6, angular, ui-router, restangular, webpack
+This is just a simple single-page Angular app based ES6, angular, ui-router, restangular and webpack.
+App displaying weather data and forecasts based on a given location (city)

 ##Installation and Running